UNIONS: The impact of systematic errors on weak-lensing peak counts: Weak-lensing peak counts

 \subsection{Convergence maps}

 The reduced shear $g$ is the main observable in weak gravitational lensing by galaxies, it is estimated from galaxy ellipticities.
 We can define it as

 where $\gamma$ is the shear and $\kappa$ the convergence.
-For the data, the E- and B-mode convergence maps are built through Kaiser-Squires inversion (KS) \citep{ks93} from the reduced shear provided by the weak lensing catalogue.
-The CFIS-P3 map is quite large for a projection, and there might be some effects that we ignore.
-But they are likely to be small, since peaks are local, and any distortions will rather affect large scales.
-In our analysis, we will work with the E-mode of the convergence map as the B-mode contain mostly noise \citep{UNIONS_Guinot_SP}.
+For the data, the E- and B-mode convergence maps are built through Kaiser-Squires inversion \citep{ks93} from the reduced shear provided by the weak-lensing catalog.
+The CFIS-P3 map is quite large for a projection but peaks are local, and any distortion will rather affect large scales.
+In our analysis we worked with the E-mode of the convergence map as the B-mode contain mostly noise \citep{UNIONS_Guinot_SP}.
 Hereafter, when we speak about convergence, we mean the E-mode of the convergence map.
 The CFIS-P3 convergence map is shown in Fig.~\ref{fig:P3_map}.
 Every pixel has a size of $0.4$ arcmin, as in the simulations.
 The $13$ black squares are boxes of $512 \times 512$ pixels, which correspond to the size of the simulation convergence maps.
 These boxes are placed such that they do not overlap with larger masked or missing areas.